Labels, Categories and Names: The Anthropology of People "Out of Place"

 Including faculty, schedule, credits, CRN and location.

 School: Bachelor's Program for Adults and Transfer Students

 Department: Social Sciences

 - Cultural Studies

-More than 70 years ago, anthropologist Ruth Benedict made a declaration that was radical for its time: Behaviors that many Americans considered abnormal, such as homosexuality or entering a trance state, were regarded as normal elsewhere; therefore, these so-called abnormalities are not caused by individual psychological or biological "problems" but are, rather, the products of a society's system of defining and classifying behaviors.
-We read anthropologists, autobiographers, and other social theorists who explore the extraordinary power of labels, categories, and names to include and to exclude, to create people in their image and to be shaped by the same people, and to be both politically problematic and politically useful.
-We also ponder the underlying question: Must we categorize phenomena in order to think about them?
-Readings include Foucault's Herculin Barbin: Being the Recently Discovered Memoirs of a 19th-Century French Hermaphrodite and Dominguez's White by Definition: Social Classification in Creole Louisiana.
+Over 80 years ago, anthropologist Ruth Benedict, one of the leading figures in the cross-cultural exploration of diverse behaviors, made a declaration to her colleagues in the field of psychology that was extremely radical for the times: Behaviors that many Americans considered abnormal, such as homosexual acts or going into a trance state, were regarded as normal elsewhere.
+Therefore, Benedict proclaimed, abnormalities were not caused by individual psychological or biological problems; rather, they were the products of a society’s system of defining and classifying so-called normal behavior.
+In this course we read anthropologists, philosophers, and other social theorists who explore the extraordinary power of labels, categories, and names to include and to exclude, to create people in their image and to be altered by those same people, and to be both politically problematic and politically useful.
+Our topics range from transgender identities to refugee status to racial categories of colonial rule.
+We also ponder a critical question: do we need to categorize our worlds to be able to think about them?
+(This course counts towards the Gender Studies minor.)